microspectrometer/dev-kit-2020/README.md

 - talks to the i2c slave LED driver on the RGB LED board
 - RGB LED board connection is available on both the mBrd and simBrd
 - useful for dev and demos
+- this lib was dropped because the LED driver part is obsolete
+    - use these pins for a hardware LED driver trigger signal instead

 ### other libs